lorisleiva/blog-2019-vuepress/articles/20190211 Introducting Javel/index.md

 }
 ```

-This is a typical component that end up with all the burden of creating custom accessors, mutators and asynchronous calls to our server.
+This is a typical component that ends up with all the burden of creating custom accessors, mutators and asynchronous calls to our server.

 If we assume this component handles the edition of an article, we can imagine that some of this logic will also be needed for other components, e.g. creating articles, finding related articles, presenting all the comments of an article, etc.